 Almost every school will guarantee you some kind of job assistance upon graduation.
-If they’re legit, they might actually assist you in finding a job.
-But not as much as you think.
+If they’re legit, they might actually help you find a job.

 Con: They Can’t Guarantee a Bar Will Hire You

-But they can’t guarantee a bar will hire you.
+No school can guarantee that a bar will hire you.
 And they certainly can’t guarantee that you’ll start out as a bartender.
 That’s up to the bar’s managers.

-And some bar managers despise bartending schools.
+Also, remember that some bar managers despise bartending school graduates.
 So when they’ve seen that you attended one, they’ll throw your resume in the bin without even considering you.